amanchauhan71/Capstone-The-Stanford-Dogs/README.md

 ![classifier](https://user-images.githubusercontent.com/61115039/160357524-991b375d-ce3a-4911-92ba-dc40665b0188.PNG)

-## Web application Link of AZURE Cloud to run the Model  : https://dogclass.azurewebsites.net/
+## Web application Link of AZURE Cloud : https://dogclass.azurewebsites.net/

 ## Description
 The <a href= "http://vision.stanford.edu/aditya86/ImageNetDogs/">Stanford Dogs Dataset</a> contains images of 120 breeds of dogs from around the world.
 This dataset has been built using images and annotation from ImageNet for the task of fine-grained image categorization.
 It was originally collected for fine-grain image categorization, a challenging problem as certain dog breeds have near identical features or differ in colour and age.